 A person can create a calorie deficit by reducing the number of calories they eat, increasing their activity levels, or both.

-For example, they can opt to calculate their daily calorie needs manually or find an online calculator.
+For example, they can opt to calculate their daily calorie needs manually or find an

 To perform a manual calculation, moderately active people can multiply their current body weight by 15 to estimate how many calories they would need each day.
+Anything less than this is a deficit.

 A person can also use their basal metabolic rate (BMR) and activity levels to determine their current caloric needs.
 They can use one of the following formulas to determine their BMR, according to their sex: